meggi05/SymmetricFTP/README.md

-A simple Java Swing application for symmetric file exchange over TCP.
+A Java Swing application for symmetric file exchange over TCP.
 Both peers can send, receive, and list files.

 ## Features